SoftwareOutlook/ASEArch-Test-Codes/README.md

 	  Other algoritms:
 	  ---------------
           baseline-opt - used in kernel Titanium_laplace3d which is Gold_laplace3d with basic loop optimisations ( hoisted if, faster index algebra).
-OpenMP only.
+Implentend for MPI+OpenMP and OpenMP.

-          blocked - uses the blocked loops version, OpenMP only
+          blocked - uses the blocked loops version, implemented for MPI+OpenMP and OpenMP.

+         cco - implemented in MPI+OpenMP, uses master thread for halo exchage.
+Note: the Jacobi loops don't use vec1D function to help vectorisation in this version.

           wave num-waves threads-per-column - time skewed blocks
 	      Notes: